Volume 68, Issue 6

 Our community hospitals partner with local governments, schools and agencies, working with them to support healthy communities.

 Established in 2016, this entity is committed to investing $100 million into Upstate endeavors focused on improving the health and safety of our communities.
 This investment is in the form of grants awarded to individuals and organizations to develop programs and initiatives that benefit the health of our community.

 Demonstrating that compassion is a common value across the system, team members in practice offices, hospital units and outpatient facilities come together to support patients, families and fellow team members in need.
 Examples include collecting hygiene supplies for the homeless, sponsoring team member families through Joy of Giving and holding bake sales to help offset medical costs for fellow team members.

 For 19 years, Children’s Hospital Outpatient Center team members have selected one child from each pediatric specialty practice to receive Angel Tree gifts.
-In 2018, team members from across GHS helped provide 50 children with toys and clothing and their families with food boxes.
+In 2018, team members from across Prisma Health helped provide 50 children with toys and clothing and their families with food boxes.

-Want to keep up with how GHS shows up in the community?
+Want to keep up with how Prisma Health shows up in the community?
 Follow us on Facebook, Instagram and Twitter, and subscribe to our blogs at ghs.org/healthcenter.

 “I am excited for what we will accomplish